skeezicsb/PERQemu/PERQemu/Readme.txt

       tested to work with IOB (old Z80) and CIO (new Z80) implementations;
     - The PERQ-2 8" Micropolis 1200-series controller and Disk Interface Board
       is now emulated for use with the PERQ-2/EIO configuration (one drive only);
-    - 5.25" MFM drives will be available as PERQ-2/Tx support is introduced.
+    - One or two 5.25" MFM drives can be configured if the PERQ-2/Tx chassis is selected (now in beta test on the experiments branch).

   Floppy disk:
     - Rewritten to work with the new Z80 and floppy disk controller;